List of programs broadcast by TeleOnce: Última Palabra con Lúgaro (2025-present)

-On February 2, 2025, news outlets reported TeleOnce was developing a new political anaylisis talk show that would occupy the 5:55 p.m. time slot left empty by La Comay.
+On February 2, 2025, news outlets reported TeleOnce was developing a new political analysis talk show that would occupy the 5:55 p.m. time slot left empty by La Comay.
 The show would be called Última Palabra (Last Word) and would be hosted by former gubernatorial candidate Alexandra Lúgaro.
 The show was made official during a press conference held on February 26, 2025, where Lúgaro was presented as the host of the show and it was announced that Ferdinand Pérez (of Jugando Pelota Dura) would be producing the show. Última Palabra premiered March 10, 2025.

 El Road Trip Del Chef Sin Papeles (2025-present)

-On May 2025, the station announced it would be adding more local programming during the weekends with the introduction on El Road Trip del Chef Sin Papeles.
+In May 2025, the station announced it would be adding more local programming during the weekends with the introduction on El Road Trip del Chef Sin Papeles.
 This unscripted show follows Gary Rodriguez (El Poder Del Pueblo) as he visits different restaurants through Puerto Rico, samples their food and talks to the chef and staff about the menu.
 The show premiered on Saturday, May 17, 2025 at 2:00 p.m.